kaaengine/kaa/docs/reference/nodes.rst

     Gets or sets node position, as a :class:`geometry.Vector`.

-    **IMPORTANT:** Node position is always relative to its parent node, it is not an "absolute" position on the Scene.
+    **IMPORTANT:** Node position is always get or set relative to its parent node.
+To get the absolute position, use the :ref:`absolute_position<Node.absolute_position>` property.

-    It is illustrated by the example below:
+    If the Node is few levels deep in the nodes hierarchy and you want to know the position of the node in relation to one of its ancestors, use :meth:`get_relative_position()` method.

     .. code-block:: python